 It is with great sadness that my beautiful daughter, Becky was taken from us in November of 2014.
 She had a long battle with breast cancer and ultimately succumbed to the disease.
 She was very spirited, creative, caring and courageous.
 The world is blessed to have had such a wonderful lady in it.
 She is survived by me, her mother, her sister Allie, her husband Paul Neidzella, and her two children, Sebastian and Amelie.
 Her husband and children continue to reside in the cob house he and Becky built together on Salt Spring Island off the coast of Vancouver, BC.
 Becky we all miss you greatly and love you dearly.

-Allie lives in Buffalo, NY where she is attending a local community college studying Architecture!
+Allie lives in Buffalo, NY where she is a team leader in a Geriatric facility.

 Gary Brooker (UK): The latest Palers' Project 'From Shadow to Shadow' is stuffed with gems – not tribute band homage but original treatments, sometimes off the wall – sometimes massive, but always with real imagination and musicianship.Impassioned Italians, growling Americans, guitars that sound more like Trower than Trower – cheeky comedy, churning Salty Dogs, versatile families, until the whole becomes larger than the sum of the parts. - Gary Brooker, Surrey, Procol Harum 2004